tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Able to opening and close Heaven’s door,
 -   is that not the Feminine power?
 -
--   Reaching for all four directions,
+-   Striving for all four directions,
--   who is the one without knowledge?
+-   who will be the one without knowledge?
 -
 -   To give birth,
 -   to nurture,
--   to create and not claim ownership,
+-   to create and not claim ownership.
--   acting without presumptions,
+-   Acting without presumptions,
--   leading without dominance,
+-   leading without domineering,
 -   This is called the Profound Virtue (Xuan De).
 {:.verse}